National Recovery Month - September

-National Recovery Month is a special time dedicated to individuals struggling with addiction.
-This event promotes new treatment methods for all forms of addiction and focuses on recovery techniques and the social reintegration of those who have overcome their dependencies.
-As of 2020, the National Recovery Month site is managed by the Community of the Recoverers, which also handles social media and organizes relevant events.
+National Recovery Month is a special time dedicated to supporting individuals facing addiction.
+This observance promotes new treatment approaches for all types of addiction and emphasizes recovery techniques, as well as the social reintegration of those who have overcome their dependencies.
+Since 2020, the National Recovery Month website has been managed by the Community of Recoverers, which also organizes social media campaigns and related events.

 History

-In America, the first organization to aid people with addiction was the Alcohol Mutual Aid Society, which existed from 1750 to 1800 and predominantly comprised Indigenous members.
-In the late 18th century, physician Benjamin Rush recognized alcoholism as a disease and advocated for its treatment, educating the public about the dangers and consequences of alcohol abuse.
+In America, the first organization to assist people with addiction was the Alcohol Mutual Aid Society, which operated from 1750 to 1800 and primarily included Indigenous members.
+In the late 18th century, physician Benjamin Rush recognized alcoholism as a disease and advocated for its treatment, raising public awareness about the dangers and consequences of alcohol abuse.

-By the mid-19th century, the first ‘homes for the fallen’ were established in America to provide medical care for intoxication.
-The first society of Alcoholics Anonymous was organized in 1935 by two former alcoholics, and by 1950, its membership exceeded 90,000 people.
-In 2008, America passed a law requiring insurance companies to cover mental health and substance dependency treatments.
+By the mid-19th century, the first “homes for the fallen” were established in America to provide medical care for those suffering from intoxication.
+The first Alcoholics Anonymous group was founded in 1935 by two former alcoholics; by 1950, its membership had grown to over 90,000 people.
+In 2008, the United States enacted a law requiring insurance companies to cover mental health and substance dependency treatments.

 Useful Facts

-- The most common addiction in America is to alcohol, with more than 86% of Americans having consumed alcohol and approximately 88,000 deaths annually related to alcohol addiction.
+• Alcohol addiction is the most common form of addiction in America, with over 86% of Americans having consumed alcohol and about 88,000 deaths annually attributed to alcohol use.

-- Drug addiction alters brain structure.
-When a person uses drugs or alcohol, their brain receives a potent dose of dopamine, leading to increased dependency over time.
+• Drug addiction changes brain structure.
+When someone uses drugs or alcohol, the brain receives a powerful dose of dopamine, which increases dependency over time.

-- Americans consume about 80% of the world’s prescription opioids.
+• Americans use about 80% of the world’s prescription opioids.

-- Nearly 75% of individuals with addiction are employed, indicating that many maintain regular jobs.
+• Nearly 75% of people with addiction are employed, meaning many maintain regular jobs while struggling with dependency.

 How to Join National Recovery Month

-Educate yourself about addiction and learn how you can assist someone trying to overcome their dependence on alcohol or drugs.
-Volunteer to help individuals recover from addiction and adapt to society.
-Participate in themed events to raise awareness about addiction prevention and recovery.
+Educate yourself about addiction and learn how you can support someone working to overcome their dependence on alcohol or drugs.
+Volunteer to help people recover and reintegrate into society.
+Participate in themed events to raise awareness about prevention and recovery.

 National Recovery Month is observed on September 1 each year.